Observed Timescales of Stellar Feedback in Star-Forming, Low-Mass Galaxies: HI Local Timescale Results

 \section{HI Local Timescale Results}

 This section presents our results for the Spearman's rank correlation tests between the SFHs and \hi turbulence measures for different region and galaxy samples.
-In Papers I and II, we analyzed the correlation timescales between star formation activity and \hi turbulence in five low-mass galaxies.
-Paper I focused on NGC~4068, NGC~4163, NGC~6789, and UGC~09128, identifying a clear correlation between the 3 velocity dispersion measures and 3 \hi energy surface density measures and star formation that occurred 100–200 Myr ago.
-Paper II examined Holmberg II (UGC~04305) and found a similar correlation, at a slightly earlier timescale of 70–140 Myr.
+In \citetalias{LCH_2022,LCH_2023}, we analyzed the correlation timescales between star formation activity and \hi turbulence in five low-mass galaxies. \citetalias{LCH_2022} focused on NGC~4068, NGC~4163, NGC~6789, and UGC~09128, identifying a clear correlation between the 3 velocity dispersion measures and 3 \hi energy surface density measures and star formation that occurred 100–200 Myr ago. \citetalias{LCH_2023} examined Holmberg II (UGC~04305) and found a similar correlation, at a slightly earlier timescale of 70–140 Myr.

 In our analysis we consider a number of different factors that could influence our results.
 First, we explore the impact of including the full spatial extent of the galaxies.
-In Paper I, we required regions to have recent star formation activity and contain more than 50 young stars.
+In \citetalias{LCH_2022}, we required regions to have recent star formation activity and contain more than 50 young stars.
 These cuts effectively excluded the outer regions with little recent star formation.
-In Paper II, the HST footprint of Holmberg II did not cover the outer \hi disk, excluding the outer areas from our analysis.
-To determine the impact of this cut, Section~\ref{full_anal} analyzes the full set of regions, and Section~\ref{blue_anal} repeats the analysis for regions with the same Paper I cuts based on young star counts.
+In \citetalias{LCH_2023}, the HST footprint of Holmberg II did not cover the outer \hi disk, excluding the outer areas from our analysis.
+To determine the impact of this cut, Section~\ref{full_anal} analyzes the full set of regions, and Section~\ref{blue_anal} repeats the analysis for regions with the same \citetalias{LCH_2022} cuts based on young star counts.

 Second, we also explore differences as a function of mass and specific star formation rate (sSFR).
 The galaxies in the sample cover two orders in magnitude in stellar mass and roughly an order of magnitude in star formation.
 To measure the impact of stellar mass and sSFR on the feedback timescales we divide our sample into 3 mass bins and 2 sSFR bins.
 We examine these sub-samples in Section~\ref{sec:subsample}.
 Because of the large range of stellar masses, the physical size of the galaxies differs greatly.
 So, in Section~\ref{sec:equal} we test whether the largest galaxies dominate the full sample by using a more equal number of regions per galaxy.